 It is the student's responsibility to request academic accommodations.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
-Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
+If you are a student with a documented disability who may require academic accommodation and have not registered with Student Accessibility Services, please contact their office at 403-220-8237.
+Students who have not registered with Student Accessibility Services are not eligible for formal academic accommodation.
 You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of the course.